3ainslee/pdsnd_github/README.md

 When you look at the file, you can see the different code used to answer each of the questions.

+This code can also be changed to look into the other cities

 ### Files used
 The files used are
 new_york_city.csv
 washington.csv
 chicago.csv

 The there files are in the .gitignore files